 1:20 (3/4”=1’0”) – Room plans, interior elevations

 1:10 (1 1/2”=1’0”) – Joinery, component details, construction details

 1:5 (3”= 1’0”) – Construction details

-Hand drawing is the traditional sketching with a pen on paper.
+Hand drawing is traditional sketching with a pen on paper, but can also be carried out via a drawing tablet.
 For a long time, architects have used hand drawings to explore ideas and assess multiple options during the design stage.
 Unlike today where hand drawings are used to make rough sketches before fine tuning with computer software, traditional hand drawing had to be perfect.

 The first-hand drawings in the history of architecture date back to 10,000 B.C.E.
 At this time the drawings were merely artistic, but then they gradually evolved to become architecturally meaningful.
 Today hand drawings have been faded out, but in small instances, they exist side by side with computer-assisted drawings.